 After being inspired by stories of ladies adventuring around the world on motorbikes, I set off to circumnavigate the globe on my Triumph Tiger 800 in 2018 – an adventure I had completed 15 months later (or have I ?).
 It probably goes without saying that I saw amazing places and met incredible people.
 I also learned how the camaraderie amongst bikers extends way past geographical boundaries and cultural differences when we share a passion for biking.
 From contacts I made through WIMA I met and was hosted by some awe-inspiring lady motorcyclists.

 I ride a lot on my own, especially long distance, but I also love riding with friends, and I have been known to ride in very big groups too (in the name of enjoying cultural experiences).
 I am mostly a road rider.
 However, as I’m sure a lot of you know, the definition of “road” varies greatly around the world.
-My current favourite road has been the Dalton Highway in Alaska.
+One of my current favourites is the Dalton Highway in Alaska.

 I am also giving enduro and trail riding a go now.
 I am always keen to try out more ways to have fun and learn new skills on two wheels.